rli1010/GPOreg/README.md

 Xiangyu Liu, Jing Ning, Xuming He, Barbara C. Tilley, Ruosha Li (2022+) Semiparametric Regression Modelling of the Global Percentile Outcome.
 Journal of Statistical Planning and Inference.
 Forthcoming.

 See analysis.R for application of the method to an example dataset.
+The package can be found at https://github.com/liuxiangyu127/GPOreg